axibase/atsd/administration/networking-settings.md

 # Networking Settings

-Change networking settings if you’re anticipating a high data insertion rate via UDP protocol with bursts of 100,000 packets per second or more.
+Change networking settings if you are anticipating a high data insertion rate via UDP protocol with bursts of 100,000 packets per second or more.

 ## Increase Receiving Buffer